 Physical education teachers work in the combined fields of health, fitness and education, and they help make sure school kids are getting proper exercise.
 Read on to learn more about the starting salary, education and licensing requirements for these professionals.
-Schools offering Athletic Coaching degrees can also be found in these popular choices.

 Starting Salary Overview

 According to PayScale.com, entry-level PE teachers who responded to the site's salary survey earned a median of around $39,391 annually as of April 2019.
 The median wage for all PE teachers regardless of experience was $43,197 in June 2019, while most of these professionals overall earned from $31,000 to $70,000.
 Your location and employer may also affect your earnings.

 |Job Outlook (2016-2026)||8% growth (for all high school teachers)|

 |Key Skills||Patience; organization; clear spoken communication; observation; problem solving; situational awareness|

 |Work Environment||Public, public magnet, private, and charter schools|